Key takeaway

 In 2023, the EPA concluded that the process posed an “unreasonable risk” to human health and issued a stop order under the Toxic Substances Control Act (TSCA).
 The order was later blocked by a federal court, and the agency withdrew its enforcement action.
 In July 2024, two advocacy groups, PEER and the Center for Environmental Health, filed suit against the EPA for failing to act despite acknowledging that PFOA poses risks even at trace levels.

-California SB 343 and Market Labelling Challenges
+California SB 343 And Market Labelling Challenges

 While Inhance maintains that its containers currently meet recyclability definitions under existing U.S. standards, it concedes that California’s upcoming SB 343 law may affect the ability to label its products as recyclable from October 2026 onwards.
 SB 343 will require packaging to be widely collected and processed in practice, not just technically recyclable.
 Fluorinated HDPE containers may fall short of these criteria if they are excluded from material recovery systems due to PFAS contamination risks.